jtnystrom/Discount/README.md

 ./spark-submit.sh --minimizers PASHA/pasha_all_55_10.txt -k 55 -m 10 /path/to/data.fastq count -o /path/to/output/dir --buckets
 `

 The --buckets flag enables this mode.
-A new directory called /path/to/output/dir_stats will be created with the output.
+A new directory called /path/to/output/dir_bucketStats will be created for the output.
 Each line in the output file will represent a single k-mer bin.
 The output files will contain six columns, which are:
 Bin minimizer, number of superkmers, total number of k-mers, distinct k-mers, unique k-mers, maximum abundance for a single k-mer.
 See the file BucketStats.scala for details.